-- Donations to Community Organisations, which is a general pool of funds for a range of community-based organisations and administered by Council's Community Wellbeign Department; and
+- Community Donations Program, which is a general pool of funds for a range of community-based organisations and administered by Council's Community Wellbeign Department; and

 - Sport & Recreation Grants, which are open only to sporting, active recreation groups and organisations servicing the Gladstone Region.
 These are administered by Council's Sport & Recreation Section).

-Council's Donations to Community Organisations Program offers funding to groups not otherwise eligible for donations from other Government or non-Government sources.
+Council's Community Donations Program offers funding to groups not otherwise eligible for donations from other Government or non-Government sources.